mibexsoftware-test/test-public-repo/README.md

 # test-public-repo

-This is my test repo to use during development testing.
+This is my test repository to use during development testing.